yochaigal/cairn/wip/2e/setting-seeds.md

 #### The Heart

-The focal point of a realm is called the **Heart**, or primary settlement.
-It isn't necessarily the largest or most important place in the realm, but it should always be significant to the realm's history and people.
+The focal point of a region is called the **Heart**, or primary settlement.
+It isn't necessarily the largest or most important place in the land, but it should always be significant to the region's history and people.

 #### Create POIs